dmich-dev/Final_project/README.md

 # NASA APOD Viewer (Cross-Platform)

 ## Project Overview
 This Python application connects to NASA's Astronomy Picture of the Day (APOD) API, fetching daily astronomical images and their descriptions.
 It features a graphical user interface (GUI) built with Tkinter, allowing users to view, save, and store APOD images and information.
-The application has been optimized to work across Windows, macOS, and Linux platforms.
+The application has been optimized to work across Windows, macOS, Linux platforms, and Windows Subsystem for Linux (WSL).

 ## Features
 - Fetches the latest APOD image and description from NASA's API